Entropy and DIS structure functions: Method

-where $s$ is a center-of-mass energy.
+where $s$ is the center-of-mass energy.
 We propose a significant experimental signature that illuminates the low $Q^2$ region for determining the DIS entropy based on the DIS structure functions of the hadronic multiplicity distribution.
-This determination is carried out using charged hadrons at a fixed $\sqrt{s}$ to the minimum value of $x$ given by $Q^2/s$.
-The longitudinal structure function in this region is small because its dominant gluon component is strongly suppressed.
-In fact, the polarization of the exchanged photon is transverse at this specific kinematic point.\\
+This determination is carried out using charged hadrons at a fixed $\sqrt{s}$ to the minimum value of $x$ given by $Q^2/s$.\\ Higher twist (HT) corrections in deeply inelastic scattering within the saturation model are defined in the literature \cite{HT1, HT2}.
+A twist analysis of the nucleon structure functions $F_{T}$ and $F_{L}$ at small values of the Bjorken variable $x$ reveals that for $F_{L}$, the higher twist corrections are significant, while for $F_{2}=F_{T }+F_{L}$ there is nearly complete cancellation.
+The HT corrections are parameterized as a phenomenological unknown function, and the values of the unknown parameters are determined through fits to experimental data \cite{HT5, HT6, HT7}.
+It is common practice to adjust the leading-twist structure function by incorporating a term inversely proportional to $Q^2$ as a phenomenological power correction to account for HT effects in the structure function:

+Here, $F_{2}^{LT}$ represents the leading twist contribution to $F_{2}$.
+In the studies by authors in Refs.\cite{HT5, HT6, HT7}, the inclusion of an HT term in $F_{2}$ at low-$x$ and low-$Q^2$ was investigated, revealing the necessity for $H_{2}=0.12{\pm}0.07~\mathrm{GeV}^2$ for data with $y<1$.
+Therefore, the DIS entropy for charged hadrons with the HT corrections is rewritten by the following form